tomseli/solstice-rain/Barbossa.md

 > | Callsign | |

 # Overview
 Mysterious person on board the submarine.
-Guarded by Ares, [409th Irregulars](409th%20Irregulars.md).
+Guarded by Ares, [[409th Irregulars]].